GitRzh/poodle/README.md

 Poodle is a browser extension that layers AI tools directly onto your browsing experience.
 No switching tabs, no copy-pasting.
 Select text and right-click, or hover a link, and Poodle acts on it instantly.

 **Features:**
-- Summarise any webpage in one click — short, medium, or full length, prose or bullets
+- Highlight any text and summarise — short, medium, or full length, prose or bullets
 - Highlight any text and simplify it to plain English, child level, or teen level
 - Highlight any text and translate it to 11 languages with cultural notes on idioms
 - Highlight any claim and fact-check it — returns likely true, misleading, or unverifiable